kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 You can now send new messages to Kuzzle and receive the notifications of messages creation to update your state and display the new messages.

-## go further ?
+## Going further

-Now that you're more familiar with Kuzzle, dive even deeper to learn how to leverage its full capabilities:
+Now that you are more familiar with Kuzzle, dive even deeper to learn how to leverage its full capabilities:

-- discover what this SDK has to offer by browsing other sections of this documentation
+- Discover what this SDK has to offer by browsing other sections of this documentation
-- learn more about Kuzzle [realtime engine](/core/2/guides/essentials/real-time)
+- Learn more about Kuzzle [realtime engine](/core/2/guides/essentials/real-time)
-- lean how to use Kuzzle [Admin Console](/core/2/guides/essentials/admin-console) to manage your users and data
+- Lean how to use Kuzzle [Admin Console](/core/2/guides/essentials/admin-console) to manage your users and data
-- learn how to use [Koncorde](/core/2/guides/cookbooks/realtime-api/introduction) to create incredibly fine-grained and blazing-fast subscriptions
+- Learn how to use [Koncorde](/core/2/guides/cookbooks/realtime-api/introduction) to create incredibly fine-grained and blazing-fast subscriptions
-- follow our guide to learn how to [manage users, and how to set up fine-grained access control](/core/2/guides/essentials/security)
+- Follow our guide to learn how to [manage users, and how to set up fine-grained access control](/core/2/guides/essentials/security)